Operation Breza '94: Aftermath

-ARBiH seized one T-55 tank, three 120 mm mortars, one ZIS cannon, PAT, BST, five TAM-110 motor vehicles, one Puch, an ambulance, "Strela" anti-aircraft missiles, and significant quantities of ammunition of various calibers. the famous VRS tank "siva munja" which fought on all battlefields throughout Bosnian War was destroyed.
-Around 100 Bosniak civilians were wounded, with around 10 deaths.
+Following the operation, the ARBiH seized a significant amount of military equipment, including one T-55 tank, three 120 mm mortars, one ZiS anti-tank gun, various anti-aircraft artillery (PAT) and anti-tank recoilless guns (BST), five TAM 110 motor vehicles, one Puch, an ambulance, and Strela anti-aircraft missiles, as well as significant quantities of ammunition of various calibers.
+Notably, the famous VRS tank "Siva munja" ("Grey Lightning"), which had seen service on various battlefields throughout the Bosnian War, was destroyed.
+The offensive resulted in approximately 100 wounded and 10 deaths among the Bosniak civilian population.